YBrady/pands-project/README.md

 models.append(('SVM', SVC(gamma='auto')))
 ```

 The algorithms chosen were

 * Logistic Regression (LR) Model - classifies into two classes by means of a logistic function, an S-like curve
 * Linear Discriminant Analysis (LDA) - Predictions are made by calculating a discriminate value for each class and making a prediction for the class with the largest value.
 * K-Nearest Neighbors (KNN) - Predictions are made for a new data point by searching through the entire training set for the K most similar instances (the neighbors) and summarizing the output variable for those K instances.
-* Classification and Regression Tress (CART) - a decision tree where each node represents a single input variable and a split point on that varaible
+* Classification and Regression Tress (CART) - a decision tree where each node represents a single input variable and a split point on that variable
 * Gaussian Naive Bayes (NB) - based on an assumed bell curve distribution of variables
 * Support Vector Machines (SVM) - where a curved line or hyperplane is drawn based on a number of coefficients to classify the data